karlstolley/wsi/syllabus/_projects/project-03.md

     Once deployed, your system **must** be monitored by some type of lightweight monitoring software or process manager, such as [PM2](https://pm2.keymetrics.io/).
 Ideally, monitoring will be integrated to the extent possible with your deployment automation.
+  - >
+    Finally, like any temperamental client or manager, your instructor **may** amend, alter, or complicate the requirements and deliverables listed here at any time—but **must** provide you reasonable notice, via Basecamp, should that happen.
 deliverables:
   -
     action: "Due **weekly**: Post team progress reports weekly on the class Basecamp."